Last reviewed 11 September 2020

 In May 2019, the World Health Organization officially recognised work-related burnout as an “occupational phenomenon”.
-In fact, burnout among British workers has quietly but steadily reached epidemic levels.
+In fact, burnout among British workers has quietly but steadily reached shocking levels and this has been exacerbated in some cases by the pandemic.
 How many managers, asks Vicky Powell, would be able to spot the signs of burnout, and what can we all do to avoid and mitigate this modern corporate malaise?

 Burnout: a modern-day epidemic